diffblue/gitlab/doc/api/markdown.md

 # Markdown API **(FREE)**

-> Authentication requirement [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/93727) in GitLab 15.3.
+> Authentication requirement [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/93727) in GitLab 15.3 [with a flag](../administration/feature_flags.md) named `authenticate_markdown_api`.
+Enabled by default.

+FLAG:
+On self-managed GitLab, by default this feature is available.
+To hide the feature, ask an administrator to [disable the feature flag](../administration/feature_flags.md) named `authenticate_markdown_api`.
+On GitLab.com, this feature is available.

-All API calls to the Markdown API must be [authenticated](index.md#authentication).
+API call must be [authenticated](index.md#authentication).

 Available only in APIv4.